omar-khalaf/fawryinternship/README.md

 - Some key practices and tools associated with DevOps include continuous integration and continuous deployment (CI/CD), infrastructure as code (IaC), monitoring and logging, and containerization and orchestration.
 By embracing DevOps, organizations can improve the quality, speed, and reliability of software delivery, while also increasing agility and reducing costs.

-#From a narrow perspective, DevOps focuses on some practices:
+<h3>From a narrow perspective, DevOps focuses on some practices:</h3>

 Culture: DevOps emphasizes a culture of collaboration, communication, and continuous improvement.
 Developers and operations teams work together to streamline processes and solve problems, rather than working in isolated silos.